TobiasNickel/Grapnel.js/README.md

 ## Grapnel.js changed by Tobias Nickel
 In this repository where made some small changes.
-	the .navigate - method now takes options as second parameter,
+-	changed **.navigate** - method: now takes options as second parameter,
 			replace: to replace the current url and not have a new entry to history.
-			silent: to change the url, without triggering the routes. added a useLink method, that will catch click events on the document, to check if a link (an a-tag) keeps on the domane and instat of loading the link, it calles navigate.
+			silent: to change the url, without triggering the routes.
+-	added a **.useLink** method: that will catch click events on the document, to check if a link (an a-tag) keeps on the domane and instat of loading the link, it calles navigate.